 See 18th Century: Old Images of Red Fort Lal Qila

-Red Fort with Guide for The Architectural Brilliance
+Red Fort Tour Guide – The Architectural Brilliance

 The Red Fort architecture is a blend of Persian, Timurid, and Indian styles, characterized by: